DissonantAU/dissonantau.github.io/veadoTouchPortalPlugin/index.md

 ## Requirements

-- Java 8 Runtime or higher
+- Java 8 Runtime or later
 - Touch Portal (The pro upgrade bought through the Android/iOS Store needed to use Plugins)
 - Veadotube Mini v2.0 or higher (Older versions are NOT supported)